michaeltlombardi/mikeywrites.fyi/content/blog/on-git-practices.md

 ~ Mikey

 <!-- footnotes -->
+[^0]: I'm always happy to have a conversation and receive feedback.
+Options include:

+      - Start a thread or join an existing one in the [GitHub discussion for this post][aa].
+      - Report any goofs I've made, like typos or inaccuracies, [as a GitHub issue][ab].

+      And, if you do join the conversation or report a goof, know that I appreciate you.

 [^1]: As pointed out to me by a reviewer much smarter than me, this is very pedantic for apparently
       little payoff.
 That's true.
 Branch naming is the least important thing I discuss in this post.
 On